awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-tag-policies.md

 Tag policy syntax includes the following components:
 + The `tags` field key name\.
 Tag policies always start with this fixed key name\.
 It's the top line in the example policy above\.
 + A *policy key* that uniquely identifies the policy statement\.
-It should match the value for the *tag key*, except for the case treatment\.
-The policy key *is not* case sensitive, but the tag key *is*\.
+It must match the value for the *tag key*, except for the case treatment\.
+Unlike the tag key \(described next\), the policy key *is not* case sensitive\.

-  In this example, the first instance of `CostCenter` is the policy key\.
+  In this example, `costcenter` is the policy key\.
 + At least one *tag key* that specifies the allowed tag key with the capitalization that you want resources to be compliant with\.
 If case treatment isn't defined, lowercase is the default case treatment for tag keys\.
 The value for the tag key must match the value for the policy key\.
 But since the policy key value is case insensitive, the capitalization can be different\.

-  In this example, the second instance of `CostCenter` is the tag key\.
+  In this example, `CostCenter` is the tag key\.
+This is the case treatment that is required for compliance with the tag policy\.
+Resources with alternate case treatment for this tag key are noncompliant with the tag policy\.

+  You can define multiple tag keys in a tag policy\.
 + \(Optional\) A list of one or more acceptable *tag values* for the tag key\.
 If the tag policy doesn't specify a tag value for a tag key, any value \(including no value at all\) is considered compliant\.

   In this example, acceptable values for the `CostCenter` tag key are `100` and `200`\.